darrylcauldwell/piCluster/mkdocs/docs/mpi.md

 ![MPIRUN Scatter](https://raw.githubusercontent.com/darrylcauldwell/piCluster/main/_images/mpirun_scatter.png)

-I thought it would be nice for my Pi cluster to calculate Pi with MPI and found the following script.
+While scattering elements of a list is interesting splitting up a processing problem and distributing to multiple processing nodes is more fun.
+Calculating Pi is a nice example of this,  and its nice for a Pi cluster to calculate Pi with MPI.

 ```
-wget -O ~/pi.py https://raw.githubusercontent.com/darrylcauldwell/piClusterRack/main/pi.py
+wget -O ~/pi.py https://raw.githubusercontent.com/darrylcauldwell/piCluster/main/scripts/pi.py
 mpirun -np 16 -machinefile ~/machinefile python3 pi.py
 ```